ak15199/trs80-1-psu/README.md

 The lid of the case is designed to accept four 5.5 dia x 6mm long M4 threaded inserts.
 I used four M4 x 8mm pan head machine screws to retain the base.

+Merge the TRS and Lid STLs if you have a dual extruder system, or don't load the TRS file if you prefer a recessed look.
+The lid will need to be rotated 180 degrees to avoid supports.

 I salvaged the old 2-pin power cable from some old equipment.
 It was sufficiently thick and inflexible that a cable retainer wasn't needed.
 If you're not sure, then use a zip tie to bind the cable to the corresponding retaining hole on the PCB.

 ![product pic 1](https://github.com/ak15199/trs80-1-psu/blob/main/.img/IMG_0160.png?raw=true)